CoughDrop/coughdrop_mobile/README.md

   a keys.p12 file and put your password in `android-release-keys.properties` first.
 - Managing splash screen images and app icons was a headache, I don't have notes on how to do it because it just works right now and I don't want to touch it.
+- There are some additional notes in `www/customizations.txt`

 ## License